New Users Get $10 Off

 Parking at Citi Field

 There are five official parking lots on the Citi Field grounds and remote and commuter lots surrounding them.
 Lots will open no later than three (3) hours before game time.
-If you plan on using public transportation, the 7 train on the subway takes fans to Citi Field, and the LIRR is available for fans commuting in from Long Island by train.
+If you plan to use public transportation, the 7 train on the subway takes fans to Citi Field, and the LIRR is available for fans commuting from Long Island.

 How to Get Cheap New York Mets Tickets